Esc

 /wildwood deploy

 Why use the plugin?
-The Claude plugin uses less tokens than manual integration because the heavy lifting — knowing which packages, imports, service registrations, and configuration values are needed — is pre-encoded in the skill file.
+The Claude plugin uses fewer tokens than manual integration because the heavy lifting — which packages to install, which services to register, which imports to add, and which configuration values to set — is pre-encoded in the bundled skill.
 Your AI agent just follows the instructions.
+The plugin also auto-updates from the marketplace, so you always get the latest integration patterns without re-running an installer.

 The /wildwood Command